wangjkevin/picobot-plus-plus/README.md

 # Welcome to Picobot++! 🤏👾

 Picobot++ is an improved version of [Picobot](https://www.cs.hmc.edu/picobot/) from Harvey Mudd College, adding functionality for so-called _hashtag commands_.
-Hashtag commands allow for programmatic control of Picobot's environment without having to manually click on each cell.
+Hashtag commands enable programmatic control of Picobot's environment, eliminating the need for manual clicks on each cell.

 ## New and Improved Features